 And for aHUS it is loss of control of a part of the immune system called Complement.
 A damaging combination of Complement component attacks the lining of blood vessels themeslves .

-The initial thrombotic responses is just intended to repair the damage as needed, but such an excessive reponse develops that it becomes part of the problem as a TMA.
-Blocking the blood vessels and causing blood vessels to burst.
+The initial thrombotic responses is just intended to repair the damage as needed, but such an excessive response develops that it becomes part of the problem as a TMA.
+Blocking the blood vessels and causing blood cells to burst.

 Or a particular drug, being used for another health condition, which has toxins that can inflame and damage blood vessels again calling for repair by the coagulation system and so on.

 It could be triggered too by immune response in haempoeitic bone marrow transplant when the “graft” blood rejects and attacks the host, inflammation and damage to blood vessels result, the coagulation system wades in and a problematic TMA can follow.

 Even the coagulation system can itself cause the damage to the blood vessels(as seen in TTP and Plasminogen TMA) and then calls on itself to repair it and then leads to a problematic TMA.